 Professor Young teaches Criminal Law I & II and Evidence in the Faculty’s JD programme.
-He also teaches the LLM course, Rights and Remedies in the Criminal Process.
+In the past, he has also taught the LLM course, Rights and Remedies in the Criminal Process.

 “Judicial Review of Elections in Hong Kong: Resolving a Contradiction” in Po Jen Yap (ed), Judicial Review of Elections in Asia (Abingdon, Oxon: Routledge, 2016) 11-37

 “Right to a Fair Trial and the Criminal Process” in J Chan & CL Lim (eds), Law of the Hong Kong Constitution, 2nd edition (Hong Kong: Sweet & Maxwell, 2015) ch 19 (641-699) (co-authored with Sarah Cheng)

 “Human Rights” in SNM Young & Y Ghai (eds), Hong Kong’s Court of Final Appeal(Cambridge: Cambridge University Press, 2014) ch 15 (391-416)

 “Does it Matter if Restrictions on the Right to Social Welfare in Hong Kong are Prescribed by Law or Policy?”
 (2014) 44 Hong Kong Law Journal 25-40

 “Human Rights in Hong Kong Criminal Trials” in P Roberts & J Hunter (eds), Criminal Evidence and Human Rights (Oxford: Hart Publishing, 2012) 55